CogGrinder/Fortran-Stencil-Microbenchmarks/README.md

     - [X] allocate an array (precise type TBD) randomly and display a value
     - [ ] import timing library and output time
         - [ ] in the ``make run`` make the output get saved in a ``.csv`` file
+- [ ] make a way to have more than one benchmark
+    - [ ] investigate adding subroutines
+    - [ ] get inspired by Martin's OpenMP benchmarking from the HPC course